Should You Keep Taking Those Fish Oil And Vitamin D Pills?

 The findings of the VITAL study cast doubt on benefits of fish oil for cancer and cardiovascular disease.
 Should people just throw out their pills?

 JoAnn Manson: No. For those already taking supplements, our findings do not offer a clear reason to stop.
-If you want to consider starting, our recommendation is to talk with your healthcare provider, but this does not need to be done on an urgent basis.
+If you want to consider starting, our recommendation is to talk with your health care provider, but this does not need to be done on an urgent basis.
 We do caution against taking very high doses, but at the level fish oil [was taken] in our study there were no significant adverse effects.
 In addition, while fish oil did not reduce the risk of stroke or other cardiovascular problems, it did reduce the risk of heart attack by 28 percent and that is a significant finding.

 Previous research suggests fish oil may have greater benefits for heart health than for reducing stroke, because there are some mechanisms — such as reducing irregular heart rhythm — which would be more important for heart attack than for stroke.